Brachiocephalic artery: Function

-Brachiocephalic artery brings blood from heart to right arm, head, and neck.
+The brachiocephalic artery sends blood from the heart to the right arm, head, and neck.
+Oxygenated blood from the aortic trunk is taken through the brachiocephalic artery into the right subclavian artery, which transports blood to the right arm, and into the right common carotid artery, where blood is transported to the head and neck.

 Clinical significance

-Innominate artery aneurysms represents 3% of all arterial aneurysms.
-Since there is the risk of thromboembolic complications and spontaneous rupture, surgical repair is usually recommended on an early period.
-Innominate artery aneurysms can often present with signs of innominate artery compression syndrome and have a very high risk of rupture.
+Innominate artery aneurysms represent 3% of all arterial aneurysms.
+Because there is a risk of thromboembolic complications and spontaneous rupture, surgical repair is usually recommended early on after discovery.
+Innominate artery aneurysms often present with signs of innominate artery compression syndrome and have a very high risk of rupture.
 The majority of IA aneurysms are due to atherosclerosis.
 Other causes include syphilis, tuberculosis, Kawasaki's disease, Takayasu's arteritis, Behçet's disease, connective tissue disease, and angiosarcoma.

-Tracheo-innominate artery fistula (TIF) is a surgical emergency with high mortality rates.
+Tracheoinnominate fistula (TIF) is a surgical emergency with high mortality rates.
 Reported incidence is 0.1%-1.0% after tracheostomy.
 TIF is usually fatal once it bleeds.
-For the successful management of TIF, treatment should be initiated immediately with the special considerations kept in mind.
+For the successful management of TIF, treatment should be initiated immediately with special considerations kept in mind.

-Several abnormalities of brachiocephalic artery have been reported.
+Several abnormalities of the brachiocephalic artery have been reported.
 A retroesophageal innominate artery is a rare congenital anomaly.
 Also, aberrant innominate artery crossing anterior to the trachea just below the thyroid isthmus was reported.
 Anterior neck surgeries such as bronchoscopies and mediastinoscopies are common and safe procedure, since operating around the trachea, no major vessel is encountered in the surgical field.
-However when this type of abnormality is encountered, even minor trauma can lead to mass bleeding culminating in death.
+However, when this type of abnormality is encountered, even minor trauma can lead to mass bleeding culminating in death.
 Aberrant innominate artery can cause incomplete vascular ring.
 It does not completely encircle the trachea and esophagus, but some compress either the trachea or esophagus.
 Anomalous innominate artery originates later from the transverse arch and then crosses the trachea causing anterior tracheal compression.